-- 30 McKenzie et al. (2019) showed for instance that no global, statistically significant recovery of the ozone layer has taken place yet, but no further decline has been observed either.
+McKenzie et al. (2019) showed for instance that no global, statistically significant recovery of the ozone layer has taken place yet, but no further decline has been observed either.
 This alone suggests that longer periods of observation are necessary.
-In addition Montzka et al. (2018) stated that despite the ban, CFC-11 has been released in measurable quantities in China.
-This means that not only the control of the expected recovery of the ozone layer, but also the monitoring of the Montreal Protocol for the CFC ban are important tasks (Bais et al., 2019). - On the other hand, the effects of the global climate change to the ozone layer are yet not completely understood (Bais et al., 2019;Bais et al., 2018;Bais et al., 2015;Seckmeyer et al., 2018) which provides another argument for continuing observations.
-The monitoring of the ozone layer started in 1926, with the development of the Dobson Spectrophotometer designed and built by Prof. G.M.B.
-Dobson at the Oxford University (Dobson, 1931;Dobson, 1968).
-The first small network with six stations (Abisko, Arosa, Lerwick, Lindenberg, Oxford, Valentia) was established in 1926 (Köhler and Claude, 2006), to measure the

-- 40 total ozone column (TOC).
+In addition Montzka et al. (2018) stated that, despite the ban, CFC-11 has been released in measurable quantities in China.
+This means that not only the control of the expected recovery of the ozone layer but also the monitoring of the Montreal Protocol for the CFC ban is an important task (Bais et al., 2019).

+On the other hand, the effects of the global climate change to the ozone layer are yet not completely understood (Bais et al., 2019, 2018, 2015; Seckmeyer et al., 2018), which provides another argument for continuing observations.

+The monitoring of the ozone layer started in 1926, with the development of the Dobson spectrophotometer designed and built by Prof. Gordon Miller Bourne Dobson at the Oxford University (Dobson, 1931, 1968).
+The first small network with six stations (Abisko, Arosa, Lerwick, Lindenberg, Oxford, Valentia) was established in 1926 (Köhler and Claude, 2006) to measure the total ozone column (TOC).
 A remarkable extension of the global network has occurred since 1957/1958 (International Geophysical Year).
 In the following decades, up to 130 instruments were produced and employed.
-The Meteorological Observatory Hohenpeißenberg (MOHp) of the German National Weather Service (DWD) started its observations of the ozone layer with ozone sonde (vertical profile of the ozone up 35 km) and with Dobson No. 104 (TOC) in 1967/68.
-Approximately 50 stations with Dobson instruments are still operational today and submitting data to the World Ozone and UV Data Centre - 45 (WOUDC) in Toronto (Canada).
-Thus, this type of spectrophotometer is still a backbone in the global ozone monitoring network, although new, modern instruments like the Brewer Spectrophotometer have been established in this network since the 1980s.
+The Meteorological Observatory Hohenpeißenberg (MOHp) of the German National Weather Service (Deutscher Wetterdienst, or DWD) started its observations of the ozone layer with ozone sonde (vertical profile of the ozone up 35 km) and with Dobson no. 104 (TOC) in 1967/68.
+Approximately 50 stations with Dobson instruments are still operational today and submitting data to the World Ozone and Ultraviolet Radiation Data Centre (WOUDC) in Toronto (Canada).
+Thus, this type of spectrophotometer is still a backbone in the global ozone monitoring network, although new, modern instruments like the Brewer spectrophotometer have been established in this network since the 1980s.